jellyfin-archive/jellyfin-docs/general/clients/index.md

 Clients connect your devices to your Jellyfin server and let you view your content on any supported device.
 You can find a list of clients below with their current development status.

 > [!NOTE]
-> If you interested in helping out, please see our [contribution guide](xref:contrib-index) and feel free to contact us for more information!
+> If you are interested in helping out, please see our [contribution guide](xref:contrib-index) and feel free to contact us for more information!
 >
 > They aren't on this page, some of them can be found at the [jellyfin-archive organization on GitHub](https://github.com/jellyfin-archive).